 Both lakes showed improving water clarity trends.
-From

-2010 through 2018, Lake Orono has met the state shallow-lake standard of 1 meter clarity.
+From 2010 through 2018, Lake Orono has met the state shallow-lake standard of 1 meter clarity.

 "The data that we have are showing that we're moving the needle in the right direction," Cibulka said.
-"Hopefully we can continue to identify areas that are in need of conservation work, and then work with landowners to put those conservation practices in the ground."

-Benton County-based NRCS District Conservationist Pat Gehling said Benton County traditionally has been among the state's top livestock producers, and poultry barns boosted that number.
-In Sherburne County, land use is a bigger mix of agriculture, lakeshore homes, hobby farms and suburban developments.
+Benton County-based NRCS

+District Conservationist

+Pat Gehling said Benton

+County traditionally has

+been among the state's

+top livestock producers,

+and poultry barns boosted

+that number.
+In Sherburne

+County, land use is a bigger

+mix of agriculture, lakeshore

+homes, hobby farms and

+suburban developments.